zhuxiao/asvclr/README.md

 ### `Call` Step

+* For Indel variations, the consensus sequences (contigs) are aligned onto the local reference to generate the PAF format alignment with CIGAR tag by using minimap2 with '-c' option, then the indels variations will be detected with their genotyes.
-Align the assembly result (contigs) to its local reference using BLAT to generate the sim4 formated alignments, and call each type variations using the BLAT alignments.
+* For variations in clipping regions, the assembly result (contigs) are aligned onto its local reference using BLAT to generate the sim4 formated alignments, and each type variations are detected according to the BLAT alignments.

 ```sh
 $ asvclr call -o out_dir hg38.fa hg38_ngmlr_sorted.bam